-The Administration for Children and Families (ACF) announces the availability of approximately \$102 million to be competitively awarded to current Head Start grantees for the purpose of expanding enrollment by approximately 14,100 low-income children and their families.
-This expansion is only to increase the number of pre-school age children served in Head Start.
+The Administration for Children and Families (ACF) announces the availability of \$10 million to be competitively awarded to current Head Start grantees for the purpose of expanding enrollment by approximately 1,300 low-income children and their families.
+This expansion is primarily to increase the number of pre-school age children served in Head Start.
+However, AIAN grantees that currently operate an Early Head Start program may, consistent with statutory authority found at Section 640(a)(3)(A)(i)(II), apply under this announcement to expand their Early Head Start enrollment.
+Future funding is dependent upon the availability of government funds.

 ACF solicits applications from existing federally funded Head Start agencies to compete for funds that are available to provide services to unserved children and families residing in the defined federally approved service areas.
 Each grantee currently has a defined, approved service area and may apply to serve additional low-income children in that area.
-In addition, grantees may propose to serve areas that are currently unserved as long as they can demonstrate they meet the statutory requirement to be a Head Start provider in that community; i.e. an agency that would be understood by the community as a local agency, "within a community"; i.e. an agency that has some presence in that community or the community is contiguous to its current service area and the community demonstrates its support for the applicant to be a Head Start provider in the community.